Tyrone Power: Death

-In September 1958, Power and his wife, Deborah, traveled to Madrid and Valdespartera, Spain, to film the epic Solomon and Sheba, directed by King Vidor and costarring Gina Lollobrigida.
-Power had already filmed most of his scenes when he was stricken by a massive heart attack while performing a duel with his frequent costar and friend George Sanders.
+In September 1958, the Powers traveled to Madrid and Valdespartera, Spain, for him to film the epic Solomon and Sheba, directed by King Vidor and costarring Gina Lollobrigida.
+Power had already completed most of his scenes when he was stricken by a massive heart attack while performing a duel with his frequent costar and friend George Sanders.
 A chain smoker who smoked three to four packs of cigarettes a day, Power was probably also affected by hereditary heart disease.
 A doctor diagnosed the cause of Power's death as "fulminant angina pectoris".
 The actor died while being transported to a hospital in Madrid on November 15, 1958.
 He was 44 years old.